-5.55 The Appropriate Assessment findings for the SPA and Ramsar site in relation to non-physical disturbance are as described above in relation to the Humber Estuary SAC.
-Because of the extent of existing built development around the allocated employment and residential sites within 500m of the SPA and Ramsar site, and the mitigation included in the Local Plan, likely significant effects on the SPA and Ramsar site in relation to non-physical disturbance are not expected.
+5.91 The Appropriate Assessment findings for the SPA and Ramsar site in relation to non-physical disturbance are as described above in relation to the Humber Estuary SAC.
+Because of the extent of existing built development around the allocated employment and residential sites within 500m of the SPA and Ramsar site, and the mitigation included in the Local Plan, it is concluded that the Pre-submission Draft Local Plan (taking into account proposed modifications) will not have adverse effects on the integrity of the SPA and Ramsar site in relation to non-physical disturbance.